 One of the things that confuses people the most when talking about .NET is understanding the different types of .NET that exist.

-For a slightly longer version, check out the entry on “History of C#.”
-But in summary, .NET was originally .NET Framework.
+For a slightly longer version, check out the entry on “History of C#“.
+But in summary, .NET used to be .NET Framework.

-At some point, Microsoft decided to get “creative” 🤡 and split .NET into parts to make it cross-platform.
-This complicated things quite a bit, so they unified it back into .NET (just that).
+At some point, Microsoft decided to get “funny” 🤡 and split .NET into parts to make it cross-platform.
+That made things quite confusing, so they unified it back into .NET (plain).

 So we have: